WhiteflagProtocol/whiteflag-api/docs/md/state.md

 ## State preservation

 To preserve the state across restarts of the API, the state object is stored in the primary datastore.
-The state may also be written to file, if the `saveToFile` parameter is set to `true`.
-The absolute file name inlcuding path must then be defined with the `file` parameter.

-When the API starts and initialises the state, the state is restored from file if the file exists (regardless whether the `saveToFile` parameter is set to `true` or not).
-If the file does not exist, the state is restored from the primary datastore.
-If no state is found in either a file or datastore, the API starts with an empty state.
+When the API starts and initialises the state, the state is restored from the primary datastore.
+If no state is found in the datastore, the API starts with an empty state.

 ## State encryption